EddieYang211/localLLM/README.md

 ctx <- context_create(model, n_ctx = 4096)

 # 3. Define the conversation using a list of messages
-# This is where you set the system prompt (the model's instructions) and the user prompt (your query).
+# This is where you set the system prompt and the user prompt (your query).
 messages <- list(
   list(role = "system", content = "You are a helpful R programming assistant who provides concise code examples."), list(role = "user", content = "How do I create a bar plot in ggplot2?")
 )

 # 4. Apply the model's built-in chat template
-# This converts the list of messages into a single, correctly formatted string that the model understands.
+# This converts the list of messages into a single,
+# correctly formatted string that the model understands.
 formatted_prompt <- apply_chat_template(model, messages)

 # 5. Generate response directly from the formatted prompt